Seeing the Northern Lights or Aurora Borealis is probably among those that most people would love to witness if given

-An island steeped in history and legend, Tory’s rugged landscape provides one of the most glorious sites to witness the northern lights.
+An island steeped in history and legend, Tory Island’s rugged landscape provides one of the most glorious sites to witness the northern lights.
 It is a bit difficult to reach though, and the weather can be unpredictable.

 Still, chasers of the aurora take the ferry from the harbors of Bunbeg and Magheroarty to experience both the mystical lights show and one of Ireland’s most unspoiled places.

 8. Rosinver, Leitrim

 Apart from Donegal, Leitrim County has some great locations to see the aurora borealis, such as Rossinver.
 Situated on the southern shores of Lough Melvin, this tranquil fishing village provides the ideal backdrop when ‘the lights’ appear.

 There’s the secret waterfalls, a 9th-century grave slab, an Iron age fort, and abbey that are amazing sites to set your camera on a long exposure.